|

 I grew and matured in my tastes, and thus took a deeper look at the delicacy and complexity of the Mass, and I came to love it.
 Mass is the perfect ritual and the best symbol, because its not a symbol or ritual at all, at least not in the sense that we understand it.
 Mass is the saving action of Jesus Christ in the world today.
 Mass saves people and sends souls to soaring heights.
 When I sit in Mass today, I still have an vivid imagination, but I don't get lost in it anymore.
 No, when I enter into the Mass, I find myself being found in my imagination.
 My imagination is the only thing capable of even coming close to understanding this amazing and unique ritual.

-theologians and theories, and still, words cannot describe it.
+Two millenia of saints and scholars, priests and poets, theologians and theories, and still, words cannot describe it. |

 And so, I urge you to revisit your opinions of ritual.
 Revisit the Mass, check your false sense of adulthood at the door and use your imagination to understand it.
 As you grow older, let your soul grow younger, always seeing God in new ways and with new fascination, new dedication, and new devotion.
 Let Mass be your guide, and let Mass be your goal.
 Let it be fount and apex; let it be source and summit of the world you live in.
 Explore the Mass, but even more importantly, let Mass explore you.